RemindPan/GWeather/README.md

 ### Statement

-* This is a weather app depend on location service
+* This is a demo weather app depend on location service
 * Home page will show weather of current time and following days
 * Detail page will show following hours weather(exclude time before current hour)
 * Domain package should be a pure kotlin/java package which will not depend on any Android os api and just define the declear for server data and repositories interfaces.